geometalab/Trending-Places-in-OpenStreetMap/README.md

 This is an experimental bot to calculate the Trending places in OSM.

+Note: The first execution might take a few hours, but it shold become faster thereafter.

 ## Execution with Docker

 >*Prerequsite:* docker

+Clone this repository and make it your active folder.
+Then run the following:

 ```shell
 docker build -t trendingplaces:v1 .